 The surrounding park itself is quite pleasant, with plenty of open spaces, cycling paths and a lovely canal (an extension connecting to the Forth & Clyde canal).
 There were quite a few families around while we were there, enjoying the sights and various other outdoor activities, which was great to see.

-Before leaving for the afternoon, I asked a park ranger what time the Kelpies lit up.
+Before leaving for the afternoon I asked a park ranger what time the Kelpies light up.
 ‘Sundown,’ she replied with a smile.
-I assumed that meant the same thing as sunset, though having not heard that word used in a while, the first thing that came to mind were images of cowboys having an Old West style shootout.
+Now I knew that meant the same thing as sunset, though having not heard that word used in a while the first thing that came to mind were visions of cowboys having an Old West style shootout.

-I can’t recall how long it was before the first colour change, though I remember how cold it was that night, despite the fact that the Kelpies now looked liked they were on fire!
+I can’t recall how long it took before the first colour change, though I do remember how cold it was despite the Kelpies now looking like they were on fire!